SRadatz/TAGdemo/README.md

 # TAG19demo

-This is a simple tutorial that goes over the basic setup and concepts of docker for anyone to use.
+This is a tutorial that goes over the basic setup and concepts of docker for anyone to use.
 It is a simple yet effective tool that can help anyone on any platform run current applications in an efficient manner.

 Every so often there is a bright idea that evolves the way IT infrastructure operates.
 Containerization is one such idea that has been adopted and embraced blindingly fast by the tech titans.
 This idea addresses the question: does this application work on this operating system?
 Not only does containerization reduces the concern surrounding supporting multiple operating systems but it does so while simultaneously increasing security, portability, agility and efficiency.
 This presentation provides an overview of containerization, discusses how containerization impacts our IT infrastructures and anticipates what can we expect moving forward.
 It concludes with a demo of how The Kresge Foundation has used a containerization platform called Docker to deploy its applications.